-By God's grace, St. John Lutheran School has been proudly offering exceptional Christian education in the Rochester community for 70 years.
+By God's grace, St. John Lutheran School has been proudly offering exceptional Christian education in the Rochester community for over 75 years.

 St. John congregation officially took over the school that was begun by the Mission Board of the Michigan District – Lutheran Church in 1942.
 Sessions were held in the church building at Brooklands (now Gethsemane Lutheran Church at Dequindre and Auburn).
 Mr. Walter Zwintscher was the first teacher and principal of this school.
 An old barn on the present church property was converted into a school and dedicated in November 1945.
 Mr. Erwin Bauer replaced Mr. Zwintscher as principal and teacher of the one-room school in 1946.
 The total enrollment at that time was 30 students.